 Throughout summer it has been difficult to ignore the recent Chinoiserie trend in stores and magazines, kick-started by the opulent Louis Vuitton show in Paris and merged effortlessly into autumn by Paul Smith.
-Cheongsam collars and qipao slits aside, this new-found interest in the East may have been partly triggered by China’s growing appetite for high-end goods, which despite recent economic setbacks, has left Western luxury brands competing for a share of this very sizable market.
+This new-found interest may have been partly triggered by the Chinese market’s growing appetite for high-end goods, which despite recent economic setbacks, has left Western luxury brands competing for a share of this very sizeable market.

 This obsession with the ‘Orient’ has also seen a proliferation of Asian models on catwalks and throughout editorial spreads, which has courted controversy for some publications and raises all manner of questions regarding ethnicity and standards of beauty.
 Whilst researching this trend it becomes impossible not to contemplate the first Chinese American star of cinema, Anna May Wong.

-Anna May Wong was third generation ABC (American born Chinese) who grew up near LA’s Chinatown.
+Anna May Wong was third generation American-born Chinese who grew up near LA’s Chinatown.
 In part due to her height (she was 5’ 7” – taller than a lot of the leading men at the time), she worked as an extra on films from a young age.
 In 1922 she landed her first leading role in one of the earliest colour feature films, The Toll of the Sea, and found fame playing a Mongol slave in The Thief of Bagdad (1924) opposite Douglas Fairbanks.

 Disappointed by the lack of opportunity afforded her in Hollywood, Wong sailed for Europe in her late teens.
 Here the somewhat more progressive movie industries provided options for many stars that fell outside of the American system through reasons of race, artistic fulfilment or a combination of the two, such as Josephine Baker, Louise Brooks and Paul Robeson.
 It was in London that she made what many consider to be her crowing glory, Piccadilly (1929).